Thousands Of Child Soldiers Died In The Korean War. Survivors Want More Recognition

 Survivors of one little-known group of combatants say they still want proper recognition.
 They are the former child soldiers.

-South Korea's government says it conscripted more than 30,000 soldiers between the ages of 14 to 17 for the Korean War.
+South Korea's government says it conscripted more than 30,000 soldiers between the ages of 14 and 17 for the Korean War.
 An estimated 3,000 of them died in the war, according to news reports.
 Those still alive are approaching 90 years old.

-One of them is Park Tae-seung, 87, who lives in Yeongju City, in South Korea's North Gyeongsang province.
+One of them is Park Tae-seung, 87, who lives in Yeongju in South Korea's North Gyeongsang province.
 Park was 17 when he received his conscription notice in August 1950.

 The country was about to fall.
-Park lived in one of the last areas that had not been taken by North Korean troops and he felt he had no choice.
+Park lived in one of the last areas that had not been taken by North Korean troops, and he felt he had no choice.

 "So I went to serve, half willingly, half forced to do it," he says.